Priyasakhi

 Priyasakhi is a 2005 Indian Tamil-language romance film directed by K. S. Adhiyaman and produced by P. L. Thenappan.
-The film stars Madhavan and Sadha, while Aishwarya, Ramesh Khanna, Manobala and Kovai Sarala feature in supporting roles.
-The film is a contemporary Indian take on life and pregnancy topics, and was a remake of the delayed Hindi film Shaadi Karke Phas Gaya Yaar.
-Production began in December 2004 and the film was released in 14 April 2005.
+The film stars Madhavan and Sadha in the titular roles, while Aishwarya, Ramesh Khanna, Manobala and Kovai Sarala feature in supporting roles.
+The film is a contemporary Indian take on life and pregnancy topics.
+The film is a remake of the long-delayed Bollywood film Shaadi Karke Phas Gaya Yaar (Also directed by Adhiyaman), starring Salman Khan and Shilpa Shetty, which was released on 4 August 2006, one year after Priyasakhi.
+Production began in December 2004 and the film was released on 22 July 2005.

 Plot

 Sandhana Krishnan, also known as Sakhi, is an automobile company employee who lives in a joint family.
 He comes across a model named Priya and becomes attracted to her.
 Sakhi uses Priya's friend to gain her attention.
 He later comes across her diary and uses it to make Priya fall for him by posing as her ideal guy.
 Sakhi tricks Priya and his family tells them lies about how Priya is the ideal bride and fits well into their family and they get married.
 Unlike Sakhi's conservative family, Priya's wealthy family is 'cosmopolitan' and outgoing.
 Her mother is a party going socialite, while her father restricts himself to his house and is generally ignored by his wife.
 Priya is accustomed to being independent.
 Brought up with modern values, Priya finds it hard to adjust with the family of Sakhi, since they believe in different values.
 Sakhi goes about life as usual, as in before he got married and puts his family before Priya.
 He tells Priya that they will be going to the movies but Priya discovers too late that the 'date' includes his entire family.

 When Priya points out that as newly weds, any wife would want/expect their first outgoing would be just them not a battalion, an angered Sakhi tells her how he wants his family with him.
-Sakhi hands out the necklace Priya purchases for herself to his sister before his entire family because she admired it, without asking Priya first.
+Sakhi hands out the necklace Priya purchases for herself to his sister in front of his entire family because she liked it, without asking Priya first.
 Priya is upset, but refrains from making a scene, instead choosing to berate Sakhi in private.
 Sakhi tells Priya that if she likes that necklace she could use it whenever she wants as it stays in the family anyhow.
 Priya mentions that Sakhi had no right to offer her stuff to someone else and she's only mentioning that he has a bad attitude so he will correct it.
-They frequently fight because him and Priya are from two different worlds.
+They frequently fight because he and Priya are from two different worlds.
 Eventually, Priya becomes pregnant.
 Sakhi is overjoyed but Priya has doubts, as she isn't mentally prepared and also because she thinks, their constant fights will have a negative influence on the child.
 Priya also argues that it has only been four months into their marriage and she's still too young, but they can have kids later.
 However, Sakhi wants the child.